tajmone/AlanStdLib/CLOTHING_DEV.md

 - [x] Add new clothing attribute `facecover` to allow handling goggles, beards, masks, etc., independently from `headcover`.
 - [ ] Establish some rules on how the library should handle verbs that might interact with a worn clothing item (including implicit taking), then enforce them in the library vers, and provide clear guidelines for authors so that they might create custom verbs that comply to these guidelines and won't interfere with worn clothing.

-## Post-Implementation Fixes

-After the new system is in place, the old code, tests and documents need to be adapated accordingly.

-- [ ] __TESTS__ — Command scripts of the original tests will need to be tweaked to mirror the new changes, some tests might no longer be needed and can be deleted.
-- [ ] __COMMENTED DOCUMENTATION__ — Comments in the library sources documenting need to be revised so they mirror the new system.
-- [ ] __DOCUMENTS__ — READMEs and documentation files must also be revised to reflect library changes.

-## Pre-Merge Cleanup

-Once everything is ready to be merged into `master` branch, all commented dev annotations in the sources should be removed, and temporary documents and files too.

-- [ ] Remove all the `-- >>> dev-clothing` comments and `-- >>> original code >>>` commented out code.

 -------------------------------------------------------------------------------